microsoft/hands-on-lab-serverless/docs/workshop.md

 > While we strongly believe that **Trial and Error** is an essential part of a practical learning experience, it is probable that you might only have a couple hours in front of you to go through this lab.
 >
 > You will find a **FastTrack** version of this product hands-on lab (about 2 hours) to play while getting a grasp on most of the Azure Serverless essential concepts detailed in this lab.
-The **FastTrack** required steps will be prefixed with a `🚀` label : These are mandatory for the lab to go forward.
+The **FastTrack** required steps will be prefixed with a `🚀` label : These are **mandatory** for the lab to go forward.
 >
-> The 🚀 route will set up most of the infrastructures and connections between resources to help you focus on the application's content and configuration.
+> The FastTrack route will set up most of the infrastructures and connections between resources to help you focus on the application's content and configuration.
 > We also provide instructions for a deep dive session where you'll prefer to configure everything manually via the command line or the Azure Portal.
 >
-> Most of the time, the deep dive path will not cross the 🚀 path, but if this happens, they will be hidden under a [🧑‍💻 Manual Setup] detail panel to avoid confusion with the 🚀 route.
+> Most of the time, the deep dive path will not cross the FastTrack path, but if this happens, they will be hidden under a [🧑‍💻 Manual Setup] detail panel to avoid confusion with the FastTrack preset up route.
-> These [🧑‍💻 Manual Setup] details can be ignored when you browse the 🚀 path.
+> These [🧑‍💻 Manual Setup] details can be **ignored** when you run the FastTrack path.
 >
-> If you go the 🚀 path, we encourage you to come back and go through the entire lab explanations later to get a deeper understanding of all the concepts described below, from Azure resource choice, to provisioning, application configuration and deployment.
+> If you go the 🚀 path, we encourage you to come back and go through the entire lab explanations later on to get a deeper understanding of all the concepts described below, from Azure resource choice, to provisioning, application configuration and deployment.
 >
 > In a deep dive session, **all of the instructions** being tagged with `🧑‍💻 Manual Setup`, 🚀 (or no tag at all) will be necessary to help you to complete the lab.